Bayside (band): Covers Volume #1 (EP) and Cult (2012–15)

 On September 17, 2012, Bayside announced they were self-releasing a cover EP entitled Covers Volume #1, through their own record label Gumshoe Records, which would be released on October 23, 2012.
 The EP contained covers of songs from Van Morrison, The Ronettes, Del Shannon, Elvis Costello and Billy Joel.
 They also announced that they would start writing a new album tentatively in January 2013.
 In an interview with Alternative Press on September 25, 2012, Raneri stated the intention of making more volumes of cover EPs as the reasoning behind naming this first one Covers Volume #1.
-Previously they had announced that they would be going on tour with Taking Back Sunday for their "Tell All Your Friends" 10 Year Anniversary Tour, which for Bayside started on October 4, 2012, and ended on November 23, 2012, in their hometown of New York City.
-On August 16, 2013, the band revealed that they have signed to Hopeless Records.
+Previously, they had announced that they would be going on tour with Taking Back Sunday for their "Tell All Your Friends" 10th Anniversary Tour, which for Bayside started on October 4, 2012, and ended on November 23, 2012, in their hometown of New York City.
+On August 16, 2013, the band revealed that they had signed to Hopeless Records.

 On November 12, 2013, Bayside revealed their sixth album, Cult, after a series of photos on their Instagram page symbolizing their previous albums.
-In the last picture, all symbols were depicted inside of a hexagram with six tally marks in the six point of the star.
+In the last picture, all symbols were depicted inside a hexagram with six tally marks at the six points of the star.
 With the release, Bayside provided pre-orders that included a download of "Pigsty", and a track list of the new album was also released on the band's website.
-The album released on February 18, 2014, and the following April the band went on a UK tour with Alkaline Trio in support of the new album.
-They also featured on 2014 Warped Tour.
+The album was released on February 18, 2014, and the following April the band went on a UK tour with Alkaline Trio in support of the new album.
+They also featured on the 2014 Warped Tour.

-Bayside announced a 15-year anniversary tour beginning on March 5, 2015, with Senses Fail, Man Overboard, and Seaway.
+Bayside announced a 15th anniversary tour beginning on March 5, 2015, with Senses Fail, Man Overboard, and Seaway.
 On June 25, 2015, the band announced a tour to be supported by The Early November and Better Off.
-The tour ran from August 31, 2015, through to September 18 with the tour concluding with a date at Riot Fest in Toronto, Ontario, Canada.
+The tour ran from August 31, 2015, through to September 18, with the tour concluding with a date at Riot Fest in Toronto, Ontario, Canada.

 Vacancy and Acoustic Volume 2 (2016–2018)

 On August 19, 2016, Bayside released their seventh studio album entitled Vacancy through Hopeless Records.

-The band embarked on a US tour to support the album through August and September 2016 and have announced Australian tour dates for November 2016.
+The band embarked on a US tour to support the album through August and September 2016 and announced Australian tour dates for November 2016.

 On August 16, 2018, the band announced they would be making another acoustic album, titled Acoustic Volume 2, updated with songs from newer albums.
 The album includes a new song, "It Don't Exist", and a music video was released for it on the day of the announcement.
 The album was released on September 28, 2018.